Cris7777/MSiA423-Project-Repo/README.md

 ### Mission

-The project enables users to search for players needed for their teams based on different evaluations of input attributes, which includes: age, weight,
+The project enables users to search for players needed for their teams based on different evaluations of input attributes, which includes: age, weight.

 The project produces similar player recommendations based on user entries and past searching histories.